‘We Want to Build a Blueprint’: MCPHS Professor is on a Mission to Make Fitness Accessible

 Finding the time, motivation, and energy to exercise can be challenging enough for the general population, but people with disabilities often face additional barriers when it comes to engaging in physical activity.

-That's why Massachusetts College of Pharmacy and Health Sciences (MCPHS) physical therapy professor Christopher Joyce is teaming up with AdaptX, a local organization focused on making fitness more accessible and inclusive.
+That's why Massachusetts College of Pharmacy and Health Sciences (MCPHS) physical therapy professor Christopher Joyce is teaming up with AdaptX, a local organization focused on making fitness more accessible for all.

-Joyce is the research director at AdaptX's Rick Hoyt Research Lab, which is on a mission to leverage research to improve the inclusivity and accessibility of exercise.
-The lab is supported by The Hoyt Foundation, a nonprofit founded by the late Dick Hoyt, who completed over 1,000 runs, duathlons, and triathlons with his late son, Rick, who was paralyzed from the neck down and lived with cerebral palsy.
+Joyce is the research director at AdaptX's Rick Hoyt Research Lab, which is supported by The Hoyt Foundation, a nonprofit founded by the late Dick Hoyt, who completed over 1,000 runs, duathlons, and triathlons with his late son, Rick, who was paralyzed from the neck down and lived with cerebral palsy.

 "There's no question that exercise is helpful, but research shows that people with disabilities engage in physical activity at much lower rates than the general population," Joyce said.
 "We want to empower organizations and gyms to create a welcoming and supportive space for people who have intellectual and physical disabilities."